 Maths, English, and History Activities

 Celebrating Thanksgiving with your students doesn’t have to be all about arts and crafts.
 Many other activities can also be done to get your students to have their analytical and methodological skills going.

 11. Story Dictogloss

-Learning about Thanksgiving and its origins is not only an interesting history lesson but the story can be used as a creative dictogloss for English class as well.
-The students can create their version based on the Thanksgiving story that you read out to them and what they remember was said, jotting down keywords mentioned.
+Learning about Thanksgiving and its origins is an interesting history lesson.
+The story can also be used as a creative dictogloss for English class as well.
+Students can create their version based on the Thanksgiving story that you read out to them and what they remember was said.
+Jotting down the keywords mentioned.
 This will help to encourage students on their listening skills and to use their imaginations to create the origin story in their own words.
 This will also help them to improve their grammar and the way stories are written out.

 12. Cross Word Puzzles

 Word puzzles are a great way to involve younger students in learning more about Thanksgiving.
 To get the answers, they will have to know more about the holiday.
 This can even be done as a fun homework assignment they need to work on, giving them more time to read up on the history of Thanksgiving.